pekingappG/Orbital-Are-you-human-/README.md

 “Are You Human?” seeks to combine human-detection concepts with lighthearted puzzle and arcade elements, offering an engaging way to demonstrate both human cognitive strengths and the evolving capabilities of AI.
 By adhering to a structured plan—covering design, development, testing, and deployment—this project aims to showcase a fun, interactive game that appeals to a broad audience while expanding the team’s skills in game production.
 With careful resource planning, iterative testing, and ongoing collaboration, “Are You Human?” can be successfully brought to life, providing players with a captivating experience and the satisfaction of proving their very human capabilities in a digital world.

-Note:
-If your template requires additional sections—like Feasibility Analysis, Market Research, or an Appendix—please insert them accordingly.
-Tailor each segment (especially budget, timeline, and scope details) to your specific project constraints and expectations.
-Feel free to refine or modify this proposal to match your exact template and requirements.
-Good luck with your game development project!